 Finally, you'll spend another evening in Reykjavík, perhaps explore some of the city's exciting restaurants or go bar hopping among Reykjavík's favorite bars and nightclubs.

-Then, you'll go past some cute Icelandic towns and finally end up at Jökulsárlón glacier lagoon, one of Iceland's most breathtaking locations.
+Then, you'll make a stop in the cute Icelandic village Vík to stock up on snacks and finally end up at Jökulsárlón glacier lagoon, one of Iceland's most breathtaking locations.
 Nearby is the Diamond Beach: a black beach covered with icebergs that resemble diamonds glistening in the sun.

-You'll spend the night in the vicinity of the glacier lagoon.
+You'll spend the night in a hotel on the south coast between the glacier lagoon and the village of Vík.

-Then, you'll head towards a glacier tongue where you can go glacier hiking - just remember to bring good hiking boots that crampons will fit on.
+Then, you'll head towards Sólheimajökull glacier tongue where you will go glacier hiking - just remember to bring good hiking boots that crampons will fit on.
 Safety is always paramount in the wilds of Iceland.
 You'll have a spectacular view on a clear day from the glacier of the beautiful Icelandic nature.
+We'll spend about 90 minutes on the glacier, exploring the gorgeous ice.

 You'll spend your last night in Reykjavík.